simonrob/email-oauth2-proxy/plugins/README.md

 This plugin helps avoid message duplication for servers that automatically place messages sent via SMTP into the relevant IMAP mailbox.
 Note that many clients are aware of this behaviour and provide an option to not upload sent messages – if this is available it is a much more efficient solution than adding a proxy plugin.

-- [`/IMAPRegexContentReplacer`](plugins/IMAPRegexContentReplacer.py): An example IMAP plugin that performs regular expression searches and substitutions in received messages.
+- [`IMAPRegexContentReplacer`](plugins/IMAPRegexContentReplacer.py): An example IMAP plugin that performs regular expression searches and substitutions on the content of received messages.
-Please note that this is a relatively simplistic example of how such a plugin could work, and if you try to confuse/break it you will likely succeed.
+Please note that this is a relatively simplistic example of how such a plugin could work, and if you try to confuse or break it you will likely succeed.

 - [`SMTPBlackHole`](plugins/SMTPBlackHole.py): An example SMTP plugin that accepts incoming email messages but silently discards them without passing to the remote server.
 Useful for testing email sending tools with no risk of actually delivering messages.

 - [`SMTPSimpleMailingList`](plugins/SMTPSimpleMailingList.py): An example SMTP plugin that replaces specified recipient addresses in outgoing emails with one or more different recipients.
-Please note that this is a relatively simplistic example of how such a plugin could work, and if you try to confuse/break it you will likely succeed (please use a real mailing list if you need to handle this).
+Please note that this is a relatively simplistic example of how such a plugin could work, and if you try to confuse or break it you will likely succeed (please use a real mailing list if you need to handle this).
 However, this approach works well for basic cases - for example, when you often find yourself sending an email to the same addresses, you can consolidate the group into a single address and never forget any recipients.
 Recipients themselves only ever see the real addresses, not your list, so there is no danger of replying to an address that does not exist.
 It recommended to chain with [`SMTPBlackHole`](plugins/SMTPBlackHole.py) and enable debug mode in the proxy at first use to check intended behaviour.